arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/PlatformIO/README.md

 Switch to Platform IO menu then build and upload appropriate camera options

-If your cemera model is not listed - read on or try contacting me to create appropriate build option, device file and partition scheme.
+If your camera model is not listed - read on or try contacting me to create appropriate build option, device file and partition scheme.

 When firmware is running, connect to the WIFI AP it creates: